racerandom/PRISMConvert/README.md

 > --json abc.json \\
 > --brat abc

-The brat output will be like 'abc.表示順027.txt' and 'abc.表示順27.ann'.
+'--corpus' denotes the corpus type with 'ncc', 'ou' or 'mr'.The brat output will be like 'abc.表示順027.txt' and 'abc.表示順27.ann'.

 ## 3. append brat annotation to json